 Welcome to Pre-trained NNE#

 This is the companion website for Wei and Jiang (2025).
 It provides a pretrained estimator for a consumer search model used in economics & marketing.
 The estimator is based on a neural net that recognizes search model parameters from data patterns.
-We call it pretrained neural net estimator (NNE).
-The approach extends Wei and Jiang (2024) and is generally applicable to structural models, though here we focus on a search model.
+The neural net is pretrained so the estimation cost for users is minimal.
+We call this estimator a pretrained neural net estimator (NNE).
+Pretraining NNE is generally applicable to structural models, though here we focus on the search model.

 Overview#